Hidden Publish Date Finder

 - Look for the earliest date Google shows for that URL.

-If Google shows a date here, it’s commonly close to the page’s first real appearance — especially for pages that have been stable and publicly crawlable since publication.
+If Google shows a date here, it’s often close to the page’s first real appearance — especially for pages that have been stable and publicly crawlable since publication.

 Method 2: Wayback Machine earliest snapshot (best independent confirmation)

-The Internet Archive’s Wayback Machine can provide hard evidence: the page existed at least by the date of the earliest saved snapshot.
+The Wayback Machine can provide hard evidence: the page existed at least by the date of the earliest saved snapshot.

 - Paste the page URL and search.